PHP2560-Statistical-Programming-R/text-mining-review-all-join-this-team/peer_review_zou.md

 <tr class="even">
 <td>Presentation: tables</td>
 <td></td>
-<td>0 Allan's table is very neat and other members may need more table to present their results.</td>
+<td>0 Allan's table is very neat and other members may need more tables to present their results.</td>
 <td></td>
 </tr>
 <tr class="odd">